ADGEfficiency/dsr-rl/PITCHME.md

 Example 6.4 from Sutton & Barto

-Imagine you observe the following episodes (State Reward, State Reward)
+Imagine you observe the following episodes
+- format of (State Reward, State Reward)
+- i.e. A 0 B 0 = state A, reward 0, state B, reward 0

 | Episode | Number times observed |
 |---|---|